2022–23 William & Mary Tribe men's basketball team

 The 2022–23 William & Mary Tribe men's basketball team represented the College of William & Mary in the 2022–23 NCAA Division I men's basketball season.
-The Tribe, led by fourth-year head coach Dane Fischer, played their home games at Kaplan Arena in Williamsburg, Virginia as members of the Colonial Athletic Association.
+The Tribe, led by fourth-year head coach Dane Fischer, played their home games at Kaplan Arena in Williamsburg, Virginia as members of the Colonial Athletic Association (CAA).

 Previous season

-The Tribe finished the 2021–22 season 5–27, 4–14 in CAA play to finish in ninth place.
+The Tribe finished the 2021–22 season 5–27, 4–14 in CAA play, to finish in ninth place.
 In the CAA tournament, they were defeated by Northeastern in the first round.